webpack/webpack.js.org/src/content/api/compilation-object.md

 Parameters:

 - `module` - module to be fetched.
-Identifier is extracted from the module by the compilation using `module.identifier()` method.
+The identifier is extracted from the module by the compilation using `module.identifier()` method.

 ### findModule